znuny/manual/source/annexes/index.rst

 Annexes
 #######

-The annexes gives examples of configurations and other vital information relevant to specific parts of the software which appear in the interface and have specific use-cases or lengthy explanation not appropriate for an individual section of the manual.
-Additionally, if the information fits into multiple sections, the information is referenced once here for maintainability.
+The annexes give examples of configurations and other vital information relevant to specific parts of the software which appear in the interface and have specific use cases or lengthy explanations not appropriate for an individual section of the manual.
+Additionally, if information fits into multiple sections, it is referenced once here for maintainability.

 List of annexes.